offen/analyticstxt/draft-offen-analyticstxt.md

 ### Allows

+This field is REQUIRED unless the only value of the Collects field {{collects-field}} is none.
-This REQUIRED multi-value field discloses information about whether user consent is being acquired before collecting analytics data, and if it is possible for users to opt out of the collection of usage data.
+The multi-value field discloses information about whether user consent is being acquired before collecting analytics data, and if it is possible for users to opt out of the collection of usage data.
 Existing regulations about user consent do not apply to this field.

 #### Allowed values